 Here are some guides to help residents properly dispose their waste:

 - For household hazardous waste, such as painting supplies, fluorescent lights and fertilizers, Menlo Park residents may schedule an appointment with the San Mateo County Health to drop off their materials.
 Please visit the San Mateo County Health webpage for a list of acceptable HHW items.

 - To properly dispose batteries, please tape the ends with clear tape to prevent fires from occurring.
 Place all the batteries into a clear plastic bag, seal it, and put it on top of your black garbage cart.
 For those who live in multifamily housing, please ask your property manager where the orange batter collection bucket is located.
 If you do not have one, there are several drop off locations nearby.
 Please visit RethinkWaste’s webpage for a list of drop off locations.
 Residents are encouraged to call ahead to see if those locations are still continuing with their recycling program.

 Please continue to reduce, reuse and recycle as the City strives to reduce waste by 73 percent by 2035 as outlined in the Community Zero Waste Plan

 and to reduce greenhouse gas emissions.
-In July, City Council agreed to update its
+In July, City Council agreed to update its Climate Action Plan

 to achieve carbon neutrality by 2030, one of the first US cities to do so!